December 30, 2024

 Let us summarize the stages of these observations on the deconstruction of the climate narrative once again:

 1. There is no exponential growth in CO2 emissions.
-There used to be such a phase, but it is long gone and global emissions have been on a plateau for 10 years.
+This phase existed until 1975, but it is long gone and global emissions have reached a plateau in the last 10 years.

-2. The CO2 concentration is still growing despite constant emissions, but its growth has already slowed down and will stop in the second half of the century
+2. The CO2 concentration is still growing despite constant emissions, but its growth has already slowed and will stop in the second half of the century assuming the most likely emissions scenario.

-3. The physically plausible greenhouse effect of CO2 is much lower than is usually claimed, the justifiable sensitivity is only 0.5°C
+3. The physically plausible greenhouse effect of CO2 is much lower than is usually claimed; the sensitivity that can be justified under real atmospheric conditions is only 0.5°C.

-4. Estimating the maximum possible feedback effect of water vapor results in an upper limit of the feedback factor of 1.25.
+4. Estimating the maximum possible feedback effect of water vapor results in the upper limit of the feedback factor as 1.25.
 This does not justify temperature increases of 3°C or more

 5. There are plausible simple explanations for the earth’s temperature development.
 The most important of these is that, as a result of various air pollution control measures (reduction of wood and coal combustion, catalytic converters in cars, etc.), aerosols in the atmosphere have decreased over the last 70 years, which has led to a reduction in cloud formation and therefore to an increase in solar radiation.